toheeb12-hub/GIS-Portfolio/README.md

 # GIS-Portfolio
-Collection of GIS, Remote Sensing and Spatial Analysis Projects
+Collection of GIS, Remote Sensing and Spatial Analysis Projects using Ordinary Kriging Approach
 # Soil Organic Carbon Mapping

 This project demonstrates the production of Soil Organic Carbon maps using GIS and Remote Sensing techniques.